-For example, a business user creates a new dashboard and adds a bar chart gadget that shows customer cities and credit limits.
-The user then adds a list gadget that displays countries to the dashboard.
-After selecting the same data object as the chart, the user adds the gadget to the dashboard.
+For example, a business user creates a new dashboard and adds a bar chart gadget showing customer orders by country.
+The user then adds a list gadget displaying territory names from the same data object as the chart.

 The chart gadget automatically links to the new list gadget.
-When a user selects a country in the list gadget, the chart shows data for the cities in the selected country.
+When a user selects a country in the list gadget, the chart shows countries in the selected territory.

 The user can add additional gadgets displaying different values from the same data object.
-These gadgets link automatically to the chart and the other gadgets, as shown in Figure 6-2.
+These gadgets link automatically to the chart and the other selection gadgets.
+Figure 6-2 shows how the addition of a gadget displaying product lines filters both a chart and territory list.
+The chart displays data from the selected territory and product lines.
+The territory list displays territories where the selected product lines have been ordered.